 How to Send High-Resolution and Edited Photos Without Losing Quality

 High-resolution delivery fails when the workflow treats every image like an attachment instead of a gallery asset.
-If the client needs final edited photos, you need enough bandwidth for large files and a download flow that does not force them to save images one at a time.

 Deliver edited photos, not export chaos

 Final delivery should happen after culling and editing are complete.
 Clients should not have to decode filenames, wonder which files are finals, or sort through duplicate exports.
-Organize the gallery first, then deliver.

 Preserve quality with bulk downloads

 The easiest way to send high-resolution photos to clients is to provide a full-gallery download alongside in-browser previews.
-Clients can browse comfortably first, then download the complete ZIP when they are ready.

 Use delivery controls, not manual workarounds

 If you need to limit who can download, whether the gallery expires, or when clean finals become available, build that into the delivery workflow.
-That is where download controls save time and reduce client confusion.

 How to Send Photo Proofs and Client Galleries